ESV-Sweetplum/SmartAlign/README.md

 # Align
-Make timing lines have the same precision as notes through the placement of timing points.
-Fix timing line and note misalignment during high-SV sections.
+Fixes timing line and object misalignment by changing the precision of timing lines to be that of objects.
 See https://github.com/Quaver/Quaver/issues/2399.